Ted Beatty

 At the Keough School

-Ted Beatty associate dean for academic affairs at the Keough School of Global Affairs at the University of Notre Dame.
+Ted Beatty is professor of history and global affairs in the Keough School of Global Affairs at the University of Notre Dame.

 Courses